margelo/react-native-graph/README.md

 Whether to animate between data changes.

 Animations are ran using the [Skia animation system](https://shopify.github.io/react-native-skia/docs/animations/animations) and are fully natively interpolated to ensure best possible performance.

+If `animated` is `false`, a light-weight implementation of the graph renderer will be used, which is optimal for displaying a lot of graphs in large lists.

 Example: